 In December 2022, the Company entered into a cancellable interest rate swap agreement to hedge its exposure to interest rate fluctuations associated with the LIBOR (now transitioned to Term Secured Overnight Financing Rate, "SOFR") portion of the variable interest rate on its 2021 Term Loan.
-Under the interest rate swap agreement, the Company pays a fixed rate of 5.17% and the counterparty pays a variable interest rate.
-The Company entered into an International Swaps and Derivatives Association, Inc. Master Agreement with the counterparty which provides for the net settlement of all, or a specified group, of derivative transactions through a single payment.
-The notional amount on the interest rate swap is \$675.0 million.
-The Company has the option to effectively terminate the interest rate swap agreement starting in December 2023, and monthly thereafter until December 2025.
-The Company is treating the interest rate swap as an economic hedge for accounting purposes and any changes in the fair value of the derivative instrument (including accrued interest) and related cash payments are recorded in the condensed consolidated statements of operations within the (gain) loss on interest rate swap line item.
+Under the interest rate swap agreement, the Company paid a fixed rate of 5.17% and the counterparty paid a variable interest rate.
+The Company entered into an International Swaps and Derivatives Association, Inc. Master Agreement with the counterparty which provided for the net settlement of all, or a specified group, of derivative transactions through a single payment.
+The notional amount on the interest rate swap was \$675.0 million.
+The Company had the option to effectively terminate the interest rate swap agreement starting in December 2023, and monthly thereafter until December 2025.
+The Company treated the interest rate swap as an economic hedge for accounting purposes and any changes in the fair value of the derivative instrument (including accrued interest) and related cash receipts or payments were recorded in the condensed consolidated statements of operations within the loss (gain) on interest rate swap line item.
+The Company exercised its option to cancel the interest rate swap agreement as of September 30, 2024.